boaschti/MQTT_Node_RFM69/README.md

 # RFM69 JSON (Battery)Multisensor

 This project is a multisensor node based on a Atmega328 and RFM69 radio.
-The Sensor is a ultraLowPower(20uA) device supplied from 1.8V to 3.6V.
+The Sensor is a ultraLowPower(0.1uA) device supplied from 1.8V to 3.6V.

 You can connect the node with the [Gateway](https://github.com/boaschti/MQTT_WLan_RFM69_Gateway) via MQTT to your home automation.
-Just download .elf and flash it with avr studio.
-Fuses are: low_fuses=0xd2 high_fuses=0xd1 extended_fuses=0xfe
+Just download .hex and flash it with avr studio.
+Fuses are: low_fuses=0xd2 high_fuses=0xd1 extended_fuses=0xfe (extended_fuses=0xff = BrownOut off = UltraLowPower)

 ### Board
 The board has